calipho-sib/nextprot-user-stories/doc/create-user-stories-for-non-dev.md

 5. Install packages `cucumber` and `cucumber-autocomplete`
 6. Select tab `Package` and click on `cucumber-autocomplete` settings, fill `Path` to `/.`

-## An example of feature in `Atom`:
+### An example of feature in `Atom`:

 ![feature](img/example-feature-in-atom.png)

-# neXtProt user-stories
+## Features in `neXtProt-user-stories`

 Some `feature`s have already been written for neXtProt.
 They are available in our GitHub repo named [`nextprot-user-stories`](https://github.com/calipho-sib/nextprot-user-stories/tree/develop/src/test/resources/features).

+    A good writer will always try to use best practices whenever it is possible.
+    He will not repeat himself and will reuse existing feature `steps` whenever it is possible.

+Writer will need to discover already existing steps while writing scenarios via auto-completion.
-For discoverability of those feature steps, I Highly recommend to have a local access to this folder to profit from full auto-completion in `Atom`.
+He will need to have a local access to `features/` folder to profit from full auto-completion in `Atom`.

 There are 2 alternatives to get those resources:

-### Basic solution - Download the single folder `features/` from GitHub repository:
+### A simple one - Downloading the single folder `features/` from GitHub repository

 As Git doesn't support download of a single folder, we will use `DownGit` for that.